Mikearaya/tic-tac-toe/README.md

 ### Usage

-After completing the steps on the Getting stated successfuly run the following command to start the game
+- After completing the steps on the Getting stated successfuly run the following command to start the game `tic-tac-toe`

-`tic-tac-toe`
+- Next you will be promted to enter each players name and to select symbol each player want to use for marking tiles.
+  (Note: player name can be any 1 or more characters while symbol can only be single none digit character)
+- Now you are ready to play the game :-)

 ### Game Rules

 1. The game is played on a grid that's 3 \* 3 square of tiles
-2. Each player registers into the game by providing his/her name and their prefered symbole for use to mark the tiles
+2. Each player registers into the game by providing his/her name and their prefered symbol for use to mark the tiles
 3. First player to get 3 of his/her marks in a row (horizontally, Vertically or diagonally) is the winner
 4. When all 9 tiles are full but if no player has 3 marks in a row, the game ends in a tie